standardebooks/tools/README.md

 A collection of tools Standard Ebooks uses to produce its ebooks, including basic setup of ebooks, text processing, and build tools.

+# Warning for Mac users

+This repository started out as all Bash scripts targeting Ubuntu 16.04, and over time the tools have been converted to Python scripts for better cross-platform compatibility.
+However not all the tools are converted yet, notably `build` and `create-draft`.
+There have been many reports of breakage when using these scripts in a Mac environment.
+Until we finish converting these last few scripts to Python, we suggest starting up an Ubuntu 16.04 virtual machine to run the `build` script.

 # Installation

 Several dependencies must be installed before you can use these tools.
 On Ubuntu 16.04, you can install everything with:

 	sudo apt install python3-pip xsltproc libxml2-utils xmlstarlet libxml-xpath-perl recode html-xml-utils python3-cssselect python3-regex python3-pip librsvg2-bin libimage-exiftool-perl python3-lxml zip epubcheck calibre
-	sudo pip3 install pyhyphen roman titlecase beautifulsoup4 smartypants sudo python3 -c "exec(\"from hyphen import dictools\\ndictools.install('en_GB')\\ndictools.install('en_US')\")"
+	sudo pip3 install pyhyphen roman titlecase beautifulsoup4 smartypants

+	# Install hyphenation dictionaries for the pyhyphen library
+	sudo python3 -c "exec(\"from hyphen import dictools\\ndictools.install('en_GB')\\ndictools.install('en_US')\")"

 	# Install required fonts